 Informal rule making , generally involving; issues of legal importance which are likely to ultimately reach the courts of appeals in any event, is presumptively appropriate for direct appellate review.
 Despite the absence of a trial-type record, the courts of appeals will not have to engage in extensive fact finding, for any factual issues ·will increasingly be determined on the basis of materials before the agency, and any need for new factual information will be rare and obtainable b;; methods short of a judicial trial.
 In the case of informal adjudication, however, the absence of a formal adjudicative record justifies a presumption in favor of initial district court review.
 Informal rule making is distinguished, for the issues arising from informal adjudication are likely to involve questions of specific fact, there is little guarantee of any meaningful record for review, and a larger pro portion of such determinations are relatively unimportant and unlikely to be taken to the courts of appeals.
 The authors recognize that direct circuit court review may be appropriate if review is limited to reconstruction of the record before the agency and there is therefore no significant fact finding burden.

 Currie, David P. and Goodman, Frank I., "Judicial Review of Federal Administrative Action: Quest for the Optimum Forum" (1975).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1066.